-We perform additional experiments to consider the interference among different PUEs to investigate the communication efficiency of the underlay mode.
-In the additional experiments, we consider D2D communications underlying cellular networks in which each PUE only reuses the frequency resource of CUEs.
-Fig. \ref{fig:add_exp_13-14} illustrates the performance of FedDif considering two different scenarios: the overlay and underlay mode of D2D communications.
-We can see that the learning performances of the two scenarios are similar, but the communication costs of the underlay mode are higher than the overlay mode.
-Although designing the optimal power control and resource allocation algorithms may improve the performance of FedDif utilizing the underlay mode of D2D communications, we focus on improving learning performance with non-IID data by increasing the diffusion rounds, and the resource allocation may be out of our scope.

-\subsection{Additional investigation of the gap between the simulation and analytical results}
+\section{Additional investigation of the gap between the simulation and analytical results}

-As users have more heavily imbalanced data, the IID distance decreases steeply, starting from a higher point.
-This is because the more biased the model is, the faster it becomes affected by new data ever not seen before.
+Because users have more heavily imbalanced data, the IID distance decreases steeply, starting from a higher point.
+This is because the more biased the model, the faster it becomes affected by new data that have not been seen before.
 Fig. \ref{fig:add_exp_15} describes the convergence trends of IID distance by different concentration parameters.
-Note that the case of $\alpha=100.0$ is the same as the distribution of the IID dataset.
-Each box plot and the shading areas around box plots represent the experimental and analytical boundary of IID distance, respectively.
-We confirm that Lemma 2 holds, and the models do not need to diffuse in the network where every user has the IID dataset.
+Note that the case $\alpha=100.0$ is the same as the distribution of the IID dataset.
+Each box plot and the shaded area around the box plots represents the experimental and analytical boundaries of IID distance, respectively.
+We confirm that Lemma 2 holds and that the models do not need to diffuse in a network where every user has the IID dataset.